vZome/vzome/docs/web-component.md

 ```

 While there is no prescribed limit to how many viewers you can put on a single page, each one does consume
-resources including a 3D canvas, and browsers may limit the number of canvases allowed on a single page.
+resources including a 3D canvas and a WebGL context, and browsers may limit the number of contexts allowed on a single page.
 Even if they don't explicitly limit them, the performance will degrade if you have too many.
 I recommend placing no more than ten `vzome-viewer` elements on a single web page.